yireo/yireo-slides/slides/yireo/strengthening-graphql.md

 ---
 # Current state
-@todo: Coverage of endpoints
+- Coverage of endpoints is nearing completion
-@todo: Roadmap
+    - Support for Configurable Products, swatches, PageBuilder
+    - Customer mutations
+- Fuzzy roadmap

 @todo: Is it possible to build a PWA with it?
 Downsides?

 ---